 - Almond flour – we like the Thrive Market Blanched Almond Flour.
 Other recipes of ours that call for Almond Flour include Paleo Chocolate Chip Cookies, Paleo Soft Ginger Molasses Cookies, and Crispy Grain-free Waffles.

 - Coconut flour – a key ingredient in making the dough.
 We highly recommend using almond flour and coconut flour in this recipe for the most desirable consistency.
-However, below we do share substitution options for both regular all-purpose flour and gluten-free all-purpose flour.
 If you’re looking for other recipes to use coconut flour in, we have a whole slew of them including Healthy Buckeyes, The Best Fudgy Paleo Brownies, and Peppermint Brownie Batter Truffles.

 - Coconut sugar – we love using coconut sugar but you can certainly substitute it for cane sugar in pretty much any recipe if you would like.